Shadowdrums/Shadow-Tool/README.md

 Shadow-Tool:

+Shadow-Tool.py is the used for the Shadow-Tool Terminal

 Shadow-Tool is a all in one terminal capable of running several programs from within the terminal.
 You can also edit and save your edits for 3 of the programs all from the terminal.